mooxphp/moox/packages/builder/DEVLOG.md

     -   https://github.com/CodeWithDennis/filament-select-tree, does need `php artisan filament:assets
     -   Screens
     -   Usage / Config
--   Add fields and features: https://chatgpt.com/c/67180a73-d4e8-800c-b37a-0fa822555a11
+-   [ ] Add fields and features: https://chatgpt.com/c/67180a73-d4e8-800c-b37a-0fa822555a11
--   Meta, see "add fields and features Chat" for JSON, EAV, Polymorphic or [Spatie](https://github.com/spatie/laravel-schemaless-attributes) , currently tending to JSON + Polymorphic
+-   [ ] Meta, see "add fields and features Chat" for JSON, EAV, Polymorphic or [Spatie](https://github.com/spatie/laravel-schemaless-attributes) , currently tending to JSON + Polymorphic
--   HasSlug has been removed from the model, as long as Moox Slug is not ready, dependency to Spatie slug is where to do?
+-   [ ] HasSlug has been removed from the model, as long as Moox Slug is not ready, dependency to Spatie slug is where to do?
--   Item could show last changed etc. on the left ...
+-   [ ] Item could show last changed etc. on the left ...
--   Gallery images should be sortable
+-   [ ] Gallery images should be sortable
--   Bulk restore does not work
+-   [ ] Bulk restore does not work
--   Set indices for slug etc, or not?
+-   [ ] Set indices for slug etc, or not?
--   not Cascade (for taxonomies) specially?
+-   [ ] not Cascade (for taxonomies) specially?
 Cascade is most of the times not a good idea, configurable?
--   If plugin data-language -> migration create_languages_table ->
-    SP: ->hasMigration('create_data_languages_table') (correct the -)

 ### Restoring entities